Lumber: Moisture control

 Wood is a hygroscopic material, which means it naturally absorbs and releases water to balance its internal moisture content with the surrounding environment.
 The moisture content of wood is measured by the weight of water as a percentage of the oven-dry weight of the wood fiber.
 The key to controlling decay is controlling moisture.
 Once decay fungi are established, the minimum moisture content for decay to propagate is 22 to 24 percent, so building experts recommend 19 percent as the maximum safe moisture content for untreated wood in service.
 Water by itself does not harm the wood, but rather, wood with consistently high moisture content enables fungal organisms to grow.

 The primary objective when addressing moisture loads is to keep water from entering the building envelope in the first place and to balance the moisture content within the building itself.
 Moisture control by means of accepted design and construction details is a simple and practical method of protecting a wood-frame building against decay.
 For applications with a high risk of staying wet, designers specify durable materials such as naturally decay-resistant species or wood that has been treated with preservatives.
 Cladding, shingles, sill plates and exposed timbers or glulam beams are examples of potential applications for treated wood.

-Controlling termites and other insects

-For buildings in termite zones, basic protection practices addressed in current building codes include (but are not limited to) the following: